-Data Science reveals trends and generates insights that businesses can use to make better decisions and develop more innovative products and services.
-Well, not just businesses, but its extracted value extends beyond businesses and into academic and social pursuits as well.
+Data Science reveals trends and insights businesses can use to make better decisions and develop more innovative products and services.
+Well, not just businesses, but its extracted value extends beyond businesses and into academic and social pursuits.
 There is virtually, and arguably, no industry that can't benefit from it.

 Data science has a substantial impact on any business decision-making process, and all companies, at some point, will be looking for intelligent, actionable insights from their data to become profitable and optimize their operations further.

-While the term ‘Data Scientist’ came into existence around 2008, the industry started gaining momentum in 2010.
+While the term 'Data Scientist' came into existence around 2008, the industry started gaining momentum in 2010.
 It was coined by D.J.
 Patil and Jeff Hammerbacher, then the respective leads of data and analytics efforts at LinkedIn and Facebook.
-In 2012, Harvard Business Review declared Data Scientist to be the 'sexiest' job of the 21st century.
+In 2012, Harvard Business Review declared data scientists the 'sexiest' job of the 21st century.
 Professionals started rooting for data science as the field of work right after; even the demand for data scientists amongst organizations skyrocketed after this declaration.

-Today in 2020, it is still believed to be up-and-coming domain, applications of data science are not limited.
+Today in 2020, it is still believed to be the up-and-coming domain, and data science applications are not limited.
 In fact, according to a report seeking inputs on developer skills, data scientists make up only 2% of the tech talent pool.
 But more than 1 in 4 may be looking for work right now.
-These numbers are rising since the Covid-19 pandemic.
+These numbers have been rising since the Covid-19 pandemic.

 One can analyze data at a large scale and derive meaningful insights to facilitate more intelligent decision-making strategies.

-Performing analysis of customer reviews, current market trends, size and demographics analysis to suggest improvements in the existing products can be easily done using data science methodologies.
+Performing analysis of customer reviews, current market trends, size, and demographics analysis to suggest improvements in the existing products can be easily made using data science methodologies.